imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-3.md

 ### Level 3

-This level requires the use of five basic software/hardware wallets, and a Gnosis Multi-Signature Wallet.
-This section is recommended for intermediate-to-expert users who are willing to take the steps necessary to defend their money from theft.
+This level requires the use of five basic software/hardware wallets, and a [Gnosis Multi-Signature Wallet](https://tra38.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/gnosis-multi-signature-wallet.html).
+This section is recommended for intermediate-to-expert users who are willing to take the steps necessary to reduce the likelihood of theft.

-#### 3 of 5 Gnosis Multi-Signature Wallet, Using an "Online Computer" (that is a computer that *is* connected to the Internet)
+#### 3 of 5 [Gnosis Multi-Signature Wallet](https://tra38.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/gnosis-multi-signature-wallet.html), Using an "Online Computer" (that is a computer that *is* connected to the Internet)

  1\.
-Boot Tails OS via USB on your Normal Online Computer
+Boot [Tails OS](https://tra38.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/tails-os.html) via USB on your Normal Online Computer.

  2\.
 Setup 5 [*Level 1* software or hardware wallets](https://tra38.gitbooks.io/pro-tips-for-ethereum-wallet-management/content/recommended-wallet-setups/level-1.html).
 Record those 5 account addresses offline.